AILET 2026: Online Form Link (OUT), Pattern, Admit Card, Syllabus, Result, Counselling

 Official Website |

-The AILET 2025 application process is fully online.
-Candidates must carefully fill in personal, academic, and category details, upload the required documents, choose preferred exam centres, and pay the application fee.
+The AILET 2026 application process has been completed in online mode.
+Candidates had to carefully fill in personal, academic, and category details, upload the required documents, choose preferred exam centres, and pay the application fee.
 The step-by-step admission process is mentioned below.

 1. Read the Notification Thoroughly: Suppose there is any doubt about your eligibility.
 Refrain from applying.
 The application fee will not be refunded, no matter what.